Cleveland Torso Murderer: John Doe II (The Tattooed Man)

-The decapitated torso of an unidentified man was located on June 5, 1936, between the New York Central and Nickel Plate Road tracks next to an old freight shed in front of the Nickel Plate Road police building.
+The decapitated torso of an unidentified man was located on June 5, 1936, between the New York Central and Nickel Plate Road tracks next to an old freight shed, in front of the Nickel Plate Road police building.
 His head was found near the Shaker Heights Rapid Transit tracks.

 The victim's body was nude but unmutilated and found only about fifteen hundred feet away from the head.
 There was no blood on the ground, indicating he had been killed elsewhere.
 A railroad worker testified that the head was not in the vicinity at 3:00 p.m. that day, and an eyewitness described seeing a late-model Cadillac close to the crime scene at about 11:00 p.m. that same night.

 The physical evidence of the decapitation suggested it had been done while the victim was alive, and the autopsy report stated that the body was drained of blood.
 The head had been cut off between the first and second cervical vertebrae.
 There was no evidence of drugs or alcohol in the victim's body, and nothing to suggest that he had been tortured or bound before being killed.

 John Doe II had six tattoos, hence the nickname "The Tattooed Man".
 (Note: The victim, found at Morgan Run, near E 55th Street, Cleveland, was estimated to be 20 to 23 years old, light complexion, reddish brown hair, chestnut colored eyes, stood 5 foot 10 or 11 inches (5 ft–5 ft) tall, slender build, weighed 165 lb.
-He had six unusual tattoos on his body: a bird and band and the names "Helen and Paul" on the inner side of his left forearm, a heart and anchor in red and blue on the outer side of his right forearm, a flag and the initials "W.C.G." on the inner side of his right forearm, a butterfly on his left shoulder, the head of the comic character "Jiggs" on his left ankle, and an image of Cupid on his right ankle.
+He had six unusual tattoos on his body: a bird and band and the names "Helen and Paul" on the inner side of his left forearm, a heart and anchor in red and blue on the outer side of his right forearm, a flag and the initials "W.C.G." on the inner side of his right forearm, a butterfly on his left shoulder, the head of the comic book character "Jiggs" on his left ankle and an image of Cupid on his right ankle.
 His undershorts bore a laundry mark indicating the owner's initials were J.D.
-Despite morgue and death mask inspections by thousands of Cleveland citizens in the summer of 1936 at the Great Lakes Exposition, the victim known as the "tattooed man" was never identified.
-(His tattoos suggested that he may have been either in the Coast Guard, US Navy, or the merchant Marine service.))
+Despite morgue and death mask inspections by thousands of Cleveland citizens in the summer of 1936 at the Great Lakes Exposition, the victim was never identified.
+(His tattoos suggested that he may have been either in the U.S. Coast Guard, U.S. Navy or the Merchant Marine service.))